-When Stephanie Brooks and Janine DiVita crossed paths, they discussed their mutual passion for allowing people the opportunity to tell their stories in a safe environment where they could be heard.
+When Stephanie Brooks and Janine DiVita crossed paths, they expressed their mutual passion for teaching and commitment to social change.

 Meet The Team

-Stephanie Brooks has over 20 years experience as an educator specializing in mental health management.
-She is a certified prevention specialist and risk reduction specialist who has held positions as an early education specialist, master resiliency trainer, suicide intervention skills trainer, sexual assault prevention trainer, domestic violence trainer, substance abuse prevention and intervention instructor, creative arts teacher, narrative therapist, educational counselor, and risk reduction coordinator.
-Brooks has also led process improvement teams.
+As the Co-Director of Theatrical Prevention Education, Stephanie Brooks has over 20 years experience as an educator specializing in mental health management.
+She is a certified prevention specialist and risk reduction specialist who has held positions as a master resiliency trainer, early education specialist, suicide intervention skills trainer, sexual assault prevention trainer, domestic violence trainer, substance abuse prevention and intervention instructor, creative arts teacher, narrative therapist, educational counselor, and risk reduction coordinator.
+Brooks has also led process improvement teams in these realms.

-Brooks has worked as a case manager for a leading community action agency where she intensively collaborated with underserved populations; advocating for high schools, the juvenile justice system, family advocacy, the Department of Children and Families, and the Department of Labor to provide comprehensive services- all leading to positive change outcomes.
+Brooks has worked as a case manager for a leading community action agency where she intensively collaborated with underserved populations; advocating for high schools, the juvenile justice system, family advocacy, the Department of Children and Families, and the Department of Labor to provide comprehensive services.
+All of which led to positive change outcomes.

 Stephanie Brooks holds a Master of Arts degree in Counseling and Psychology from Bowie State University, and is currently a doctoral candidate at the University of Washington.
 She resides in the State of Washington.

-As the Director of Theatrical Prevention Education, Janine DiVita has led Sexual Harassment and Assault Prevention workshops at various Army bases such as Fort Campbell, Fort Bragg, Fort Carson, and Joint Base Lewis-McChord.
+As the Co-Director of Theatrical Prevention Education and Military Education, Janine DiVita has led Sexual Harassment and Assault Prevention workshops at various Army bases such as Fort Campbell, Fort Bragg, Fort Carson, and Joint Base Lewis-McChord.

-Aligning the Army’s Core Values with personal responsibility; lessons in situational improvisation, character development, communication, bystander intervention and consent are taught to by means of a custom interactive narrative with objectives to inspire, influence, and help strengthen social awareness about ending sexual harassment and assault.
+Aligning the Army’s Core Values with personal responsibility; lessons in situational improvisation, active listening, character and personal values development, effective communication, pro-active bystander intervention, and consent are taught to by means of a custom interactive narrative and script with objectives to inspire, influence, and help strengthen social awareness about ending sexual harassment and assault within the military population and beyond.
 DiVita has staged original group and individual theatrical and improvisational performances for close to a decade.
-She delivers emotionally powerful messages to audiences and participants alike and uses dramatic skills to educate and motivate.
+She delivers emotionally powerful messages to audiences and participants alike and uses dramatic skills to connect, educate, and motivate.

 Kelli Kuzmich hails from Overland Park, Kansas and most most recently worked as the office manager for Finan's Chiropractic, a holistic business that maintains a strong mission of empowerment and betterment through intuitive patient care and improved and innovative practices of living and being.
 Kelli is passionate about nature, children, communication, and integrity.